kitchoi/packaway/README.rst

 Motivation
 ----------
-Encapsulation is a concept not restricted to object-oriented programming, it is an idea of lowering coupling and inter-module dependencies by hiding information.

-Many programming languages (e.g. Java, C#, C++) offer programmers way to control over what is hidden and what is accessible via "access modifiers" or keywords such as "public", "private" and "internal".
-These protections are enforced by the compilers, but can be overruled with some efforts.

 Python does not enforce encapsulations.
-While this is enpowering for use cases where encapsulation matters little (e.g. scripting) and has made Python hugely accessible to beginners, this means more disciplines are required for developers working on large systems (with great powers come great responsibilities).
+While this is enpowering for use cases where encapsulation matters little and has made Python hugely accessible to beginners, this means more disciplines are required for developers working on large systems (with great powers come great responsibilities).

-Python developers often rely on implicit naming conventions such as a name with a preceding underscore to signal something being hidden.
-However this can only be enforced by vigorous code review, and for a team of developers with different skill levels, this is difficult to achieve for a large project.
+Consequently, Python developers often rely on implicit naming conventions such as a preceding underscore to signal something being hidden.
+However this can only be enforced by vigorous code review.
+For a team of developers with different skill levels, this is difficult to achieve for a large project.
 Even the most seasoned developer with the best intention could still make mistakens, especially if the intended visibility of a software component isn't obvious.

+Many programming languages (e.g. Java, C#, C++) offer programmers ways to control over what is hidden and what is accessible via "access modifiers" or keywords such as "public", "private" and "internal".
+These protections are enforced by the compilers, but can be overruled with some efforts.

+Packaway is created in order to provide a relatively easy way to enforce encapsulation in Python at the module level in a way that is not intrusive.